banksJeremy/node.js.py/README.md

 `Node(dependencies, version, path, npm_version, daemonic)` will start a process (all parameters optional).
 It will locally install and compile node.js and dependencies using [nodeenv](https://github.com/ekalinin/nodeenv).

-The `Node` instance acts as a bridge to node's global namespace.
+The processes communicate over HTTP using [JSON-RPC 1.0](http://json-rpc.org/wiki/specification).
+A `Node` instance acts as a bridge to the node process's global namespace.

     node = Node(["coffee-script==1.0.1"], "0.4.8")